kslifer/wordpress-on-gcp-free-tier/README.md

 - This implementation could be improved by upgrading the Wordpress frontend to a multi-region [Serverless NEG](https://cloud.google.com/load-balancing/docs/negs/setting-up-serverless-negs) with Global HTTPS Load Balancing / CDN and moving the MySQL database into [Cloud SQL](https://cloud.google.com/sql/docs/mysql).
 It would deviate from the free tier objective, but would better align to production-grade cloud architecture practices.
 - The MySQL VM has an external IP address to allow for package updates to be obtained from the internet without needing to implement a NAT/proxy solution, which would deviate from the free tier objective.
 All inbound connectivity from the public internet to the MySQL VM is denied.
 - Multiple SDLC environments aren't supported out of the box.
-- Test automation in the CI/CD pipeline and post-deployment verification (with alerting on failure) would further streamline deployments.
+- Test automation in the CI/CD pipeline and post-deployment verification (with alerting on failure) would be nice to have.
 - Creation of a dashboard in the Cloud Operations Suite to measure and alert on usage of the free tier resources is an interesting idea that is yet to be explored.
 - Targeted optimization of MySQL will likely be necessary to best support a more complex site with increasing traffic.